maciti/ChessAI/README.md

 <h3>ChessUI</h3>

-A simple windows form project
+A simple windows form project to allow the user to interact with the board and play against the computer/AI

 <h3>ChessLibrary</h3>